 EF SET Score

-The EF SET is designed primarily as a tool for individual students to support their learning.
-The scores are not reported to anyone else other than the test taker, unless the student chooses to provide the EF SET results as supplemental information to verify their English skills for university admissions or employment.
+The EF SET is designed primarily as a tool for individuals to evaluate themselves.
+Your scores are not reported to anyone else other than you, unless you choose to provide the EF SET results as supplemental information to verify their English skills for your school or job.
+We do not keep lists of schools and companies that recognize the EF SET, but EF SET Certificates are widely recognized in the workplace around the world.

 Technical Information